-From lines to figures: drawings by Colette Richarme (1904–1991) at the Musée Atger
+From Lines to Figures: The Drawings of Colette Richarme (1904–1991) at the Atger Museum

 Exhibition organized by the Montpellier Interuniversity Library

-To showcase the entire donation, the works are exhibited on a rotating basis.
+To showcase the entire collection, the works are displayed on a rotating basis.

-Each new presentation is marked by an opening at the end of the week, in addition to the daily opening from Monday to Friday:
+Each new exhibition is marked by a weekend opening, in addition to the daily opening hours from Monday through Friday:

-• September 15 and 16 (European Heritage Days) morning and afternoon,
+• September 15 and 16 (European Heritage Days), mornings and afternoons,

 • Saturday, October 20, from 1:30 p.m. to 5:30 p.m.,